Old Man of the Mountain: Indigenous legends

 According to Abenaki legend, a human named Nis Kizos was born during an eclipse.
 He became a good leader and provider for his community.
-Nis Kizos was successful enough to attend Kchi Mahadan, a great gathering of other communities to trade.
+Nis Kizos was successful enough to attend a Kchi Mahadan, which was a great gathering of communities, to trade.
 Tarlo, a beautiful Iroquois woman, returned with him.
 They fell in love.
 Tarlo had to return to her birth village because its people had been struck by a sickness.
 Nis Kizos promised he would live at the top of the mountain.
 By day he would look out for her, and at night he would light a fire to guide her back.
-With winter fast approaching, the elders sent Nis Kizos's brother Gezosa to bring him back.
-He was unsuccessful because Nis Kizo maintained his promise.
-Tarlo died in her birth village of sickness.
-After the winter Gezosa went back up the mountain to bring the news of Tarlo and retrieve Nis Kizos.
+With winter fast approaching, the elders sent Nis Kizos's brother, Gezosa, to bring him back.
+He was unsuccessful because Nis Kizos maintained his promise.
+Tarlo died of sickness in her birth village.
+After the winter, Gezosa went back up the mountain to bring the news of Tarlo and retrieve Nis Kizos.
 He found no signs of the existence of Nis Kizos and was stricken with sadness.
-On his way back down the mountain he looked back and found Nis Kizos had become part of the mountain as a stone face to look after the land.
+On his way back down the mountain he looked back and saw that Nis Kizos had become part of the mountain as a stone face to look after the land.

 A modern addition to the Abenaki legend is that when Stone Face fell in 2003, he finally was re-united with Tarlo.
 The Great Circle was rejoined.

-Denise Ortakales published a children's book in 2005 called The Legend of the Old Man of the Mountain, which relates the Mohawk legend of the stone face.
-In the tale, Chief Pemigewassat loved a maiden named Minerwa of the Mohawk people, which brought peace between their tribes for a long time.
-When Minerwa went back home to visit her dying father, Chief Pemigewassat promised he would stay and wait for her to return.
-However, the Great Spirit claimed him during the winter, and his people buried him facing towards Minerwa to watch for her return.
-His face was immortalized in the stone as the stone face, forever waiting and watching.
+Denise Ortakales published a children's book in 2005 called The Legend of the Old Man of the Mountain, which relates the Mohawk legend of a different stone face in New Hampshire, Mount Pemigewasset.